tcgoetz/GarminDbPlugins/README.md

 - The test creates a activities.db in a temp directory which is listed in the output.
 - Load the DB and check the tables, fields, and views.

-After testing your plugin, submit a pull request on this repositoy against the develop branch.
+After testing your plugin, submit a pull request on this repository against the develop branch.